MareiLu/ess-study-project/README.md

 ```

----

 This gives you a clean base that:
 - Loads your data
 - Prepares variables
 - Runs both simple and multilevel models
 - Visualizes the interaction

-Would you like me to adjust this template for **specific variable names** from your ESS file (e.g., exact variable codes)?